Word of mouth advertising can only take your law firm so far.

 Generate meaningful content tailored to your target audience using layman’s terms anyone can understand and it just might be re-posted, re-tweeted and liked to the point that it goes viral.

-A viral piece of online content will put your law firm squarely in the spotlight and ultimately helping you generate that much more business as time progresses.
+A viral piece of online content will put your law firm squarely in the spotlight.
+Ultimately generating that much more business as time progresses.

 As explained above, the subtleties of your law firm’s online content matter a great deal.